 There’s more work involved in Holiday Letting.

-You’ll have to market your property, manage bookings, reply to enquiries and make sure your online listings are up to date.
+You’ll have to advertise your property, manage bookings, reply to enquiries and make sure your online listings are attractive and up to date.

 There are more overheads with Holiday Letting.

-However, paying the bills and keeping the property clean is usually down to your tenants.
+However, paying the bills, providing furniture and keeping the property clean is usually down to your tenants, unless you decide otherwise.

 With holiday letting, it's all down to you.

-Choosing the right property will boost your chances of being accepted for a Holiday Let Mortgage.
+Choosing the right property can boost both your rental value potential and your chances of being accepted for a Holiday Let mortgage.

-Here are some things to consider when choosing a Holiday Let property:
+Here are some things to research and consider when choosing a holiday let property: